aniruddhapal/Air-Quality-Index/README.md

 AQI value which is termed as PM2.5, i.e Particulate Matter which is a mixture of solid and liquid particles that are suspended in the air.
 This data is collected from wheathermap.com.
+AQI_data folder contains the PM2.5 data from 2013-2019.
+The is in Date-wise, hour-wise format, we need to match it with the climate data which is in day-wise format.